 We are looking for an enthusiastic undergrad researcher to work on this project.
 It involves cloning the tail gene clusters of the myophage into a plasmid expression system and optimizing conditions for in vitro assembly of functional tails.

-Contact Karthik Chamakura, CPT graduate student to get more information or apply.
+Contact Karthik Chamakura, CPT Postdoctoral Research Associate to get more information or apply.